Tiger1210/YouTube-Shorts-Blocker/README.md

 ## YouTube Shorts Blocker ##
-This is a lightweight YouTube Shorts Blocker which can block YouTube Shorts on your browser.
+This is a lightweight Chrome Extension which can block YouTube Shorts on your browser.